A beautiful colorful sunrise over Great Smoky Mountains National Park

 Ruins of old settlements seen in the Elkmont Historic District in Great Smokey Mountains National Park part of Tennessee and a must on a Great Smoky Mountains itinerary

 Another ghost town?
 Absolutely!
-Very different from Proctor, the Elkmont was originally a wealthy resort town located at the hub of the national park.
+Very different from Proctor, Elkmont was originally a wealthy resort town located at the hub of the national park.

 When the Great Smokies were made into a national park, the people who lived there were allowed to stay for the rest of their lifetime.
+But when that time ended, the park service was left with more than 70 abandoned cabins to maintain.

 Walk down an abandoned street, and pop in and out of homes that tell the story of what it was like to live here in the early to mid-1900s.